ruipereirapf/cypressServerest/README.md

 ## 🗂 Project Structure

 The project structure will be added in the future as the project evolves.

+## 🌟 Future Features

+The following features are planned to be added in future updates to enhance the project's capabilities:

+- **API Tests**: Comprehensive testing of Serverest's API endpoints.
+- **GitHub Actions**: Integration for continuous integration and continuous deployment (CI/CD) pipelines.
+- **Reports**: Detailed test reports for better analysis and debugging.

 ## 📦 Dependencies